sightsdev/sights/README.md

 [![GitHub issues](https://img.shields.io/github/issues/SFXRescue/SIGHTSRobot)](https://github.com/SFXRescue/SIGHTSRobot/issues)
 [![GitHub forks](https://img.shields.io/github/forks/SFXRescue/SIGHTSRobot)](https://github.com/SFXRescue/SIGHTSRobot/network)

-SART Integrated GUI and Host Teleoperation Service (SIGHTS) is a complete service and control interface written by the Semi-Autonomous Rescue Team for the S.A.R.T.
+S.A.R.T.
+Integrated GUI and Host Teleoperation Service (SIGHTS) is a complete service and control interface written by the Semi-Autonomous Rescue Team for the S.A.R.T.
 Mark III / IV rescue robots.

 ![Screenshot](https://github.com/SFXRescue/SIGHTSInterface/blob/master/images/demo_screenshot_dark.png?raw=true "Screenshot of the interface")

-Features:
+## Features

-- Complete motor control with support for both Dynamixel servos and DC motors using a Sabertooth motor controller.
+- Motor control with support for both Dynamixel AX-series servos and DC motors using a Sabertooth motor controller.
-  - Control the robot with a gamepad or keyboard from the interface
+  - Intuitive gamepad and keyboard control directly from the interface
-  - Assign different Dynamixel IDs to different parts of the robot (such as left and right drive servos)
+  - Ability to assign different Dynamixel IDs to different parts of the robot (such as left and right drive servos)
-  - Variable speed control
-- All configuation is done through a single configuration file which can be edited, and swapped from the interface.
+- All SIGHTS configuation is done through a single configuration file which can be edited from within the interface.
+- An extremely powerful [web interface](https://github.com/SFXRescue/SIGHTSInterface) that allows the operator to control every aspect of the robot.
   - Up to four video camera streams through [Motion](https://github.com/Motion-Project/motion).
-- An extremely powerful [web interface](https://github.com/SFXRescue/SIGHTSInterface) that allows the operator to control every aspect of the robot.
-  - Support for up to four video camera streams
   - Sensor graphs and displays for
     - Thermal camera
     - IR temperature sensor